-A young Han Solo is unveiled in a Super Bowl commercial
+A young Han Solo is unveiled in a new 'Star Wars' teaser

-The most anticipated teaser in the galaxy premiered during the biggest game on the planet.

-Disney gave the world its first glimpse of "Solo: A Star Wars Story," the origin story of the franchise's beloved smuggler, Han Solo, during NBC's broadcast of the Super Bowl on Sunday night.
+Disney debuted the first teaser trailer for "Solo: A Star Wars Story," the origin story of the franchise's beloved smuggler, Han Solo, on Monday on "Good Morning America."
+The new trailer comes after a shorter teaser aired on Sunday night during the Super Bowl.

-Disney took advantage of the game's massive audience to give the country a peek at "Solo," but the full trailer won't air until Monday on ABC's "Good Morning America."

-The minute-long teaser introduced actor Alden Ehrenreich as the young Han Solo, who was famously played by Harrison Ford in the original films.
+The nearly two minute-long teaser introduced actor Alden Ehrenreich as the young Solo, who was played by Harrison Ford in the original films.

-"So you want to make a difference?" an imperial officer of the Empire says.
-"Which branch are you interested in joining?"
+Young Solo delivers a line in the trailer that captures the character's rebellious, tough-talking attitude he famously embodied in the Skywalker series.

+"I've been running scams on the streets since I was ten.
+I was kicked out of the flight academy for having a mind of my own," Ehrenreich's Solo is heard saying.
 "I'm going to be a pilot.
-The best in the galaxy," Solo responds.
+The best in the galaxy."

-The film's other stars, Emilia Clarke and Woody Harrelson, also made an appearance in the Super Bowl teaser.
-Viewers were treated to a newer version of Solo's iconic ship, the Millennium Falcon and a shot of Donald Glover as Solo's old friend, Lando Calrissian.
+The film's other stars, Emilia Clarke and Woody Harrelson, also made an appearance in the teaser.
+Viewers were treated to a newer (and much cleaner) version of Solo's iconic ship, the Millennium Falcon and shots of Donald Glover as Solo's old friend, Lando Calrissian.

-The teaser ends with co-pilot Chewbacca putting his furry arm around Ehrenreich's Solo.
+The teaser also includes Solo's co-pilot and furry friend Chewbacca along for the intergalactic ride.

 "Solo" is Disney's latest film to stretch the billion dollar brand beyond the Skywalker saga.
 Its first attempt, "Rogue One: A Star Wars Story," made more than $1 billion globally in 2016.